Kayne McLaggon

-Kayne Simeon McLaggon (born 21 September 1990) is a Welsh semi-professional footballer who plays as a striker for Cymru South club Newport City.
+Kayne Simeon McLaggon (born 21 September 1990) is a Welsh former footballer who played as a striker.

 Club career

 Southampton

 McLaggon was born in Barry, Vale of Glamorgan and went to Barry Comprehensive School from where he joined the Southampton Academy.
 He came up through the ranks of the Saints youth system, signing professional forms in September 2007 on his 17th birthday.

 He was given the number 42 shirt ahead of Southampton's Championship fixture on 26 December 2008 at Home Park against Plymouth Argyle and made his first team debut as a second half substitute, replacing Lee Holmes after 58 minutes.
 He then starred on his home debut on 28 December, coming off the bench against Reading and setting up Saints' opening goal with a pacy run out of midfield, before supplying David McGoldrick, who finished well past Adam Federici in the Reading goal.

 McLaggon scored his first Southampton goal on 27 January 2009, scoring the first of two goals towards Southampton's comeback against Norwich City.

 He joined Conference National team Eastbourne Borough on a month's loan on 11 November 2009 after recovering from a long-term injury.